-Healthcare in Chile consists of two tiers: the private sector and the public sector.
-Expats can expect affordable and high-quality medical treatment from both sectors.
-The quality of healthcare in Chile tends to vary regionally, however, with modern equipment and facilities available in Santiago and other major cities but significantly reduced access in smaller towns and rural areas.
+The standards of healthcare in Chile are known to be the best in South America, and expats can therefore expect excellent and affordable medical treatment from both sectors.
+That said, the quality of healthcare in Chile tends to vary regionally, with modern equipment and facilities available in Santiago and other major cities, but significantly less so in smaller towns and rural areas.

 Public healthcare in Chile